eshneken/adb-dotnet-mongoapi/README.md

 Start by creating some sample relational data
 1. Copy the contents of the *sql/create-table-ddl.sql* script into the worksheet and execute.
 You now have an empty car 'dealer' table
 1. Right click on the 'dealer' table in the Navigator panel on the left side of the screen (you may need to hit the refresh button next to the search bar if the table is not showing) and select *Data Loading -> Upload Data*
-1. Drag the *sql/dealer-data.csv* file into selector and verify that 10 rows of data appear in the preview.
+1. Drag the *sql/dealer-data.csv* file into the file upload selector and verify that 10 rows of data appear in the preview.
 1. Click *Next* and verify the mapping of rows to columns looks correct.
 Click *Next* again and complete the import by clicking *Finish*

 You are now positioned to run a few queries to demonstrate the ability to manipulate JSON data from SQL and to mix JSON and relational data.
 Paste the contents of *sql/demo-worksheet.sql* into the SQL worksheet and run each of the queries either individually (by highlighting the queries) or as a script by clicking the "Run Script" button.
 1. Query 1 shows the ability to surface data inside the JSON document as relational columns
-1. Query 2 shows the contents of the relational Dealer table you created in the previous step
+1. Query 2 shows the contents of the relational 'dealer' table you created in the previous step
 1. Query 3 shows the ability to perform relational operations on a combination of the JSON data and the relational table